Homemade Eggnog Recipe

 • Sea salt.
 A pinch of sea salt really makes this recipe extra delicious.
 You can omit it, if you prefer.

 • Pure vanilla extract.
-Be sure to use the real thing, not imitation.
-You can substitute vanilla bean paste or the seeds of one vanilla bean.
+Vanilla bean paste or the seeds of one vanilla bean are good substitutes.

-overhead view of the ingredients in this Homemade Eggnog recipe
+overhead photo of the labeled ingredients in the eggnog recipe

 This homemade eggnog recipe comes together in 10 minutes and is fairly simple to make.
 We’ll walk through how to make eggnog step-by-step and don’t forget to watch the video!